This blog post is all about the best Bucharest travel guide.

 When we landed, we took a public bus into the city centre which cost us £0.52 each and took around thirty minutes, changing buses again once we got into the city centre to then take us (and our very heavy backpacks) closer to our hotel.

-We stayed at Hotel Trianon, very close to the city centre and next to a gorgeous and well-maintained park.
+We stayed at Hotel Trianon for 3 nights, very close to the city centre and next to a gorgeous and well-maintained park.

 I have a separate blog post reviewing our hotel stay which you can find here, but to quickly summarise, we had a lovely stay although the hotel was a little bit dated.